azarz/gentriNet/web_interfaces/README.md

 ## Architecture of the interfaces
 ![diagram](Explanatory%20diagram.jpg)

-I know the style and workflow is not optimal, please improve them if you can and send pull requests.
+I know the style and workflow are not optimal, please improve them if you can and send pull requests.